AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

 One should also apply any latest updates and reboot the device as described in [Cockpit Updates](../../pi/cockpit-updates.md).

 ## Allmon3 Default Login
-The default-configured username and password combination is `allmon3 / password`.
+Allmon3 does not include a pre-configured username and password combination.

-**You *must* delete this and add a new one:**
+**To use Allmon3, you *must* add a login:**

 * Launch Web Admin Portal (aka `Cockpit`) by going to `https://node63001.local:9090`
 * Open the Terminal
-* Type `sudo allmon3-passwd --delete allmon3` to remove the default login
 * Type `sudo allmon3-passwd <new user login>` to set the new user login.
 Type the new password when prompted.
 * Type `sudo systemctl restart allmon3` to load the new login.